boldingd/EclipsePhaseContent/Kainouda2035.md

 In some ways, the Carbon Compact habitat is similar to the Thistledown, if much smaller.
 It is also a Bear Habitat — an asteroid that has had a large central chamber constructed, which is then spun for gravity.
 The Carbon Compact's habitat was constructed in a small, oblong, C-type asteroid (hence the "carbon" part of the name) that was towed into the orbital neighborhood of the Thistledown in AF 3.
-The asteroid itself is irregular and oblong, about 315m on its long axis and 285m on its short axis.
+The asteroid itself is irregularly-shaped, about 315m on its long axis and 285m on its short axis.

 The asteroid contains a single main chamber, about 285m long and 245m in diameter at the middle, and spun to 0.3G (a little less than Martian surface gravity).
 (Note that the chamber itself is rotated, but the asteroid itself is not.)